pshaddel/fullstack-interview/SOLUTION.md

 - [ ] Use Either SWC or Node Core Test Library
 - [ ] Add the test coverage badge
 - [ ] Add Formatter and Linter and Tests to the Github CI
+- [ ] Add a dot env file for the port configuration and also NODE_ENV

 ### Implementation Phases
 - [ ] Add Tests to the legacy codebases to re-use them in the modern codebase